BelovUser/AnimeRatingWeb/README.md

 ```
 # Security

 My security is bit simple.
-I just needed to hash passwords for new  registed new Users and allow only the login page ( with css and images ) to not authentificated user.
-The spring security then use **Principal** to get the currect user ( using coockies ).
-Bcs my project dose not have any other role then User there is no need for specific authorization.
+I just needed to hash passwords for new registered users and allow the not registred to see only the login page ( with css and images ).
+The spring security uses **Principal** to authenticated the currect user ( by using coockies ).
+My project does not have any other role then the User role and thats why there is no need for specific authorization.

 ### SecurityFilterChain